 The name Shinma is comprised of two Japanese characters, shin (神) meaning spirit and ma (間) meaning space.
 When we make space in our lives to be still and listen, we can hear what our body is trying to tell us.
 Free from the stressors of everyday life, we can recharge and reconnect and return once more to a state of balance.

 Traditional East Asian Medicine is frequently sought after to address fertility, menstrual pain and irregularities and menopause.
 Shiatsu therapy is a very nurturing and non-invasive way to support you and your baby during pregnancy and to prepare your body for birth.

 Loss of libido, erectile dysfunction, fertility support and significant life changes such as adolescence, andropause (the mid-life hormonal shift for men) and healthy aging can all be supported with Traditional East Asian Medicine.

 Shonishin is a traditional Japanese style of paediatric treatment that incorporates massage, cupping, moxibustion and non-insertive needle techniques.
-It is a very gentle therapy that is safe to use from birth through to adolescence.
+This very gentle therapy is used for children and babies from newborn through to adolescence.

-Shiatsu, acupuncture and herbal medicine have a lot to offer in both prevention and management of mental illness including depression, anxiety and PTSD.
+Shiatsu, acupuncture and herbal medicine have a lot to offer in terms of mental health including assistance for depression, anxiety and PTSD.
 Treatments are also available to support you while you navigate demanding life events such as loss and grieving, separation or trauma.